 by Bill Atkinson

-Originally, orbital welding systems were designed around a single process and dedicated to producing repeatable, accurate results for a specific application.
-To the industries that embraced orbital welding to join tube and pipe, the advantages offered in terms of performance and reliability were obvious and orbital welding was rapidly adopted as a preferred manufacturing capability.
+Originally, orbital welding equipment was designed around a single process and dedicated to producing repeatable, accurate results for a specific application.
+To the industries that embraced automatic welding machines to join tube and pipe, the advantages offered in terms of performance and reliability were obvious and the orbital welding machine was rapidly adopted as a preferred manufacturing option.

-Orbital welding systems can provide welding in open or closed chamber configurations depending on the weld requirements and the desired method of purge gas control required.
+An orbital welding machine can provide welding in open or closed chamber configurations depending on the weld requirements and the desired method of purge gas control required.
 In addition to chambers for purge gas typically formed on the OD of the weld surface, many successful internal chamber techniques and internal alignment clamps that include purge dam capabilities exist to ensure quality welds through effective oxygen reduction.

-Today’s systems offer the welder unprecedented levels of control with some systems offering the remarkable ability to sense the current properties of the arc in real time.
-Using advanced algorithms and stored data, these systems can moderate and adjust the current at incredibly fine increments to achieve essentially perfect welding results on small and thin-walled components up to heavy weld profiles with complex “J” and compound bevel geometries.
+Today’s systems offer the welder unprecedented levels of control with some orbital welders offering the remarkable ability to sense the current properties of the arc in real time.
+Using advanced algorithms and stored data, these automatic welding machines can moderate and adjust the current at incredibly fine increments to achieve essentially perfect welding results on small and thin-walled components up to heavy weld profiles with complex “J” and compound bevel geometries.

-In a world short on welders, the degree of programmable control and precision offered by today’s welding systems empower a new generation of operators to routinely produce welds that would have been nearly impossible for even the most accomplished welders using the unmechanized equipment of the past.
-This is especially true today with difficult to weld exotic alloys and increasing requirements for compliance to welding codes and certifications.
+In a world short on welders, the degree of programmable control and precision offered by today’s orbital welding equipment empowers a new generation of operators to routinely produce welds that would have been nearly impossible for even the most accomplished welders using the unmechanized equipment of the past.
+This is especially true today with difficult to weld exotic alloys and increasing requirements for compliance with welding codes and certifications.

 Programmable weld controllers offer the ability for companies to develop weld procedures and record and store proprietary welding process instructions and parameters in program files that can be cataloged, retrieved, and digitally distributed throughout the enterprise.